mgifford/open-source-contracting/GoC-TBS-Examples.md

 Crown.

-Assigns unrestricted, independent, joint authors? rights (copyright) in the Foreground Information to the Crown in alignment with the TBS ?Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts?
-Appendix A, Part 1, Section 03, Paragraph 2.
+Assigns unrestricted, independent, joint authors? rights (copyright) in the Foreground Information to the Crown in alignment with the TBS 'Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts' Appendix A, Part 1, Section 03, Paragraph 2.
 This means that notwithstanding the Contractor's ownership of intellectual rights in the Foreground Information the Crown also obtains unrestricted, independent,